Is Cerebral Palsy Incurable?

 Ivan was born after an induced labor, in which forceps were used to speed his delivery.
 His umbilical cord was wrapped around his neck.
 He was jaundiced, and doctors found cephalohematomas on both sides of his head.
 At first, Ivan seemed to be fine, and he was sent home.
 He was a very quiet baby – he almost never cried and spent most of the day sleeping.
 By 8 months of age, his parents found that his right ankle was extremely rigid and that the right side of his body did not function as well as the left.
 At 13 months, a CT scan confirmed that Ivan had sustained an injury to the brain.
 Ivan’s doctors told parents that he had Cerebral Palsy.

 Ivan’s parents began to look for answers for Ivan.
 They learned about the book “What To Do About Your Brain-Injured Child” by Glenn Doman.
-Inspired by what they read, they travelled to The Institutes for the Achievement of Human Potential to attend the course that would change their lives.
+Inspired by what they read, they traveled to The Institutes for the Achievement of Human Potential to attend the course that would change their lives.
 They learned that they could help Ivan develop by treating the brain.
 They understood that The Institutes Developmental Profile showed that, even though Ivan was an 18-month-old, he was functioning like a 10-month-old baby.

 Vision, sensation, mobility and speech were all problems for Ivan